citp/privacy-policy-historical/e/en/env/environment.gov.au.md

 ## 6\.
 Privacy notice

-At or before the time we collect your personal information (or as soon as practicable afterwards), we may provide you with a notice (also known as ‘Privacy Notice’ or ‘APP Notice’) containing the following information:
+At or before the time we collect your personal information (or as soon as practicable afterwards), we may provide you with a notice (also known as ‘Privacy Notice’ or ‘Australian Privacy Principle (APP) Notice’) containing the following information:

   * the fact that we have collected your personal information, if it is likely that:
     * we collected the information from another source; or